Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 ## Bugs and Fixes
 - After running my HTML through the validator i found that i had one repeated end tag which a removed.

-## Deplyment
+## Deployment

 ## Credits
-- as i mentioned previously in this file i have taken some style ideas from the Love Running project i completed before building this website.
+- As i mentioned previously in this file i have taken some style ideas from the Love Running project i completed before building this website.

-- The icons used in the footer of the website and on the Contact Us page can be found on the font awesom website
+- The icons used in the footer of the website and on the Contact Us page can be found on the font awesom website https://fontawesome.com/

 - The image i used for hero image was found on https://unsplash.com/